tez-580/Hacktoberfest__2022/README.md

 ## 5. If the contribution follows the rules and regulations of hackoctoberfest it will be approved.

-## What is accepted?

-## Pretty much anything related to programming.
 ```py
 '''
 always make more then 4 pull request